-Every association has lapsed members, but not everyone understands how to win them back – or prevent them from leaving in the first place.
+Every association has lapsed members, but not everyone understands how to win them back – or, even better, prevent them from leaving in the first place.

 Why do members lapse?

-Associations lose members for a variety of reasons, predominantly because members either can’t or don’t want to spend the money and/or time asked of them.
 Each member has their own set of priorities that might lead to a lapse in membership.
-The challenge for your association is to prove that you can provide value regardless of obstacles your members might face.
+The challenge for your association is to prove that you can provide great value regardless of obstacles your members might face.

-The 2022 Association Trends study by Community Brands shows a detailed breakdown of the top benefits according to members.
-Every association’s top benefit will differ based on your industry, but this is a great temperature gauge to get an idea on membership priorities for your organization.
+The 2023 Association Trends Study by Community Brands includes a breakdown of the top benefits according to members in the study.
+Your association’s top benefits might differ based on your industry, but this is a great starting point to get an idea about membership priorities for your organization:

 1. Position your association as the most valuable and trusted resource in the industry.

-Remind members of all the benefits available to them exclusively through your association.
-You can even take it a step further and assign a dollar amount to each benefit.
+Regularly remind members of all the benefits available to them exclusively through your association.
+You can take it a step further by occasionally assigning a dollar amount to each benefit.
 For example, if you offer members free admission to your annual conference, list the ticket price of your event next to that benefit as “a $XXX value”.

-Another way to make the member experience more personal is to have a current member reach out to a lapsed or unengaged member.
-Sometimes the peer-to-peer connection is exactly what your members are craving and could help an unengaged member start attending upcoming events.
-Current members could also reach out to lapsed members and invite them back to a networking event or conference.
-This might help a lapsed member find their way back to your association and soak in your association’s value again.
-Offer to connect lapsed members with a volunteer ambassador (member) to help them get connected back to your organization.
+Another way to make the member experience more personal is to have a current member reach out to a lapsed or unengaged member and invite them to attend an upcoming networking event or conference.
+Sometimes the peer-to-peer connection is exactly what your lapsed or unengaged members are craving and could help them find their way back to your association.

-Remind your lapsed members (or unengaged members) of the unique value your organization provides.
-The right marketing campaign can re-kindle the relationship with those members whose interest may have faded.
+The right marketing campaign can re-kindle your organization’s relationship with lapsed and unengaged members, whose interest may have faded.

-Work with your staff and association board to create a membership drive.
-This could look like an open house where unengaged and lapsed members can come to learn about new programs in your organization, or even something as simple as outreach calls.
-Your board and staff can divide a call list and talk to the unengaged and lapsed members directly so they can assist with questions and concerns.
+Here’s an idea: Work with your staff and association board to create a membership drive.
+This could be a sort of open house in which unengaged and lapsed members come to learn about new programs in your organization.
+Or it could even be as simple as outreach phone calls.
+Your board and staff could divide a call list and talk to unengaged and lapsed members directly.